 Either the queued or the basic access technique may be used to store and retrieve the records of a sequential data set.
-Additionally, a technique called chained scheduling can be used to accelerate the input/output operations required for a sequential data set.
+Additionally, a technique called chained scheduling can be used to accelerate the input/output operations required for a sequential data set (residing on nondirect-access devices for 5740-AM3).